Steve-Reid/opinionated-react-starter-tailwind/README.md

-# CRA Opinionated Starter
+# CRA Opinionated Starter with TailwindCSS

-An opinionated React starter project
+An opinionated React starter project using TailwindCSS for styling

 ## Tech Stack